openshift/openshift-pep/openshift-pep-002-cartridge-v2.md

   1. Gear-level operations are implemented in the node platform code not the cartridge
   2. Cartridge code is driven by node platform code
   3. Cartridge code uses convention not configuration
-  4. env variables will continue to be the method of communication between cartridges and gears, and other cartridges
+  4. Environment variables will continue to be the method of communication between cartridges and gears, and other cartridges

 See [How To Write An OpenShift Origin Cartridge 2.0](https://github.com/openshift/origin-server/blob/master/node/README.writing_cartridges.md)